 Jesse James is a name that continues to live in history.
 As an outlaw to some, as a daring hero to others, as a romantic robin-hood type figure to still others.
 Many plays have been written documenting his story.
 Many not quite accurately depicted.

 A slew of movies with Jesse James, as well.
 Hollywood really got into his story.
-So producers were producing: all kinds of films with Jesse James as the featured character.
+So producers were making all kinds of films with Jesse James as the featured character.
 From as early as the 1920s!

 Vintage Film Crew in the Early Days of Movies With Jesse James